andrew/ultimate-awesome/README.md

 - [awesome-SharePoint](https://github.com/siaf/awesome-SharePoint) - A curated list of awesome SharePoint frameworks, libraries and software.
 - [awesome-cpp](https://github.com/skykingf/awesome-cpp) - 最有用的开源C/C++资源。.
 - [awsome-dotnet](https://github.com/stackdev19/awsome-dotnet) - About A collection of awesome .NET libraries, tools, frameworks and software.
+- [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
+Particularly, every paper is built on a transformer.
 - [awesome-azure-databricks](https://github.com/tfayyaz/awesome-azure-databricks) - Awesome content all about Azure Databricks.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [Awesome-UNAM](https://github.com/unamfi/Awesome-UNAM) - :octocat: A curated list of awesome engineering ecosystem, including UNAM Projects.